Legal Structures for Voluntary and Community Groups

 Disadvantages of a company limited by guarantee:

 - Cost - the cost of setting up a company is higher than the cost of setting up an unincorporated body.
 For example, a fee is usually charged for drafting the memorandum and articles of association - the ‘governing document’ of a company.

 There are ongoing costs of money and time in administration of the company once the company is up and running.
-For example, there is an annual fee for making annual returns to Companies House (i.e. details of the company’s directors, secretary and official address).
+For example, there is an annual fee for making annual returns to Companies House .
 Dissolving a company also involves time and expense.